roblaing/erlang-webapp-howto/unit5/README.md

   ok = cowboy:stop_listener(my_http_listener).
 ```

-has been put in the ETS weather_table like so:
+And now my hander can extract keys from the ETS weather_table like so:

 ```erlang
   [{<<"name">>, Name}] = ets:lookup(weather_table, <<"name">>)